María de Baratta: Early life and education

-Biography
+Career

-Born in San Salvador, Baratta was the daughter of José Ángel Mendoza and María García de Mendoza, the latter a well-regarded pianist.
-Her mother was her first teacher, and she took lessons in solfege with Agustín Solórzano.
-She then began lessons at the National Conservatory with Maria Zimmerman and Antonio Gianoli.
-Other teachers included Juan Aberle, Vicente de Arrillaga, Alfredo Villalba and Antonio Yianilli.
 Between 1926 and 1938 Baratta engaged in an active performing career; she also represented the country at various folkloric congresses.
 During her career she was a member of the Athenaeum of El Salvador, the Salvadoran Academy of History, and the Union of American Women.
 In 1962 she was elected a Woman of the Americas.
 She composed a handful of works during her career, only a few of which were published; they include the ballet El Teocalli, Canto al Sol, Ofrenda de la Elegida, Los Tecomatillos, Nahualismo, Procesión Hierática, Danza del Incienso, and El Cancionero de la jarra verde.
-Baratta died in the city of her birth.